ctorgalson/ansible-role-janus/README.md

 # Ansible Role Janus

-This role uses Ansible to install the [Janus Vim distribution](https://github.com/carlhuda/janus) for one or more users on macOS or Ubuntu, replacing its [automatic installer](https://github.com/carlhuda/janus/blob/master/bootstrap.sh).
+This role uses Ansible to install the [Janus Vim distribution](https://github.com/carlhuda/janus) for one or more users on macOS or Ubuntu, replacing Janus' [automatic installer](https://github.com/carlhuda/janus/blob/master/bootstrap.sh).

 ## Role Variables